The improved Toyota Aygo is asserting itself in the rejuvenated city car sector. Jonathan Crouch reports

 Design and Build

-The cutesy, inoffensive look of the previous car has been replaced by something with a whole lot more attitude.
-A distinctive and characterful design - dubbed 'J-Playful' in reference to Japan's hip youth culture - sees the designers use the concept of a soft object breaking through the hard shell of the design, creating break lines and giving Aygo its distinctive frontal 'X-graphic'.
+'Go fun yourself'.
+I'm not going to tell you what I think of that particular marketing slogan but it does accurately sum up the 'out-on-a-limb' 'love-it-or-hate-it' approach that Toyota is taking with this car.
+It simply has to be different, not only because the citycar segment is over-stuffed with talented opposition but also because it must share so much under the skin with its design stablemates, Peugeot's 108 and Citroen's C1.
+This model's distinctive and characterful design - dubbed 'J-Playful' in reference to Japan's hip youth culture - sees the designers use the concept of a soft object breaking through the hard shell of the design, creating break lines and giving Aygo its distinctive frontal 'X-graphic'.
 This spreads outwards across the surface of the bodywork and takes in all the vehicle's main external features, including upper and lower grilles, headlamps, foglamps, and even mirrors and side glazing.
-It's incredibly bold and makes the Aygo look bigger and more assertive, despite the fact that it measures 25mm longer than before at 3,455mm.
-Front headroom has been increased by 7mm, despite overall vehicle height being lowered by 5mm to 1,460mm.
-Inside, there's a trapezoidal-shaped centre console, with this design theme reflected in details such as the air vents, door trims and gear shift surround.
+It's incredibly bold and makes the Aygo look bigger and more assertive.
+It's isn't very much bigger than the first generation model though, as you'll find when you inpect the tiny 168-litre boot.
+The cabin features a trapezoidal-shaped centre console, with this design theme reflected in details such as the air vents, door trims and gear shift surround.
 The console supports a wide dashboard with a matt, anti-glare finish, set between slim A-pillars.
-The new instrumentation features a meter made of up concentric rings which are permanently lit.
+The instrumentation features a meter made of up concentric rings which are permanently lit.
 It incorporates an easy-to-read central multi-information display.
-The wheelbase is unchanged at 2,340mm, but the cabin is longer by 9mm and there's an extra 29-litres of luggage space available.

 Market and Model